 CEITC facilitates ICO to provide adequate quality eye care training for both the Doctors and Optometrists.
 From this point of view a research centre has been established named “Dr. Ahmadur Rahman Research Centre” with modern research facilities.

-Very recently, this organization obtained affiliation/accreditation to start M S (Ophthalmology) course under BSMMU, Dhaka from next session.
+Very recently, this organization obtained affiliation to start M S (Ophthalmology) course under BSMMU, Dhaka.
+Four (04) MS (Ophthalmology) students are continuing their course from the session March, 2019.

 The Institute of Community Ophthalmology (ICO) has a Memorandum of Understanding (MoU) with a Malaysian University namely Universiti Kebangsaan Malaysia (UKM) where the graduate optometrist can have their postgraduate degrees.
 Along with regular faculty members, the foreign faculties and part time faculty members covers substantial numbers of lectures.